 He wasn’t afraid to work hard, either, although he always knew how to make it fun.
 He would go out of his way to be sure that he was scrupulously honest in all his work.
 His nickname in his community was “Honest John” and he was proud of that.

-Dad has always had a love for nature and a sense of adventure.
+Dad always had a love for nature and a sense of adventure.
 His major fault would be to go off by himself to explore the sloughs and marshes nearby, when he should have been doing his chores.
 Later, this love for nature and adventure would be shared with his own family.

 |Priscilla and John|

-As newlyweds, they moved to California in the early 1950’s and were soon proud parents of a girl, Becky.
+They moved to California in the early 1950’s and were soon proud parents of a girl, Becky.
 They cruised the coast of Southern California and found their ideal little beach town in which to raise their family.
 Three years after their daughter, they had a son named John, and their family was complete.
 They bought a small house a few blocks up from the beach, in San Clemente, and settled in.
-Dad got a job as a mail carrier at the Post Office there.
+Dad got a job as a mail carrier at the post office there.
 He did his best to make the most out of this job, too.
 Always curious and ever ready to try something new, he won a prize for finding a better system of sorting mail that is used to this day.
 His friendliness was legendary in the neighborhoods where he delivered the mail.
 Animal behavior interested him, too, and he took it upon himself to share with other mail carriers what tricks he had learned about the best way to handle dog attacks.
-One of the simplest tricks was to use your big leather mail bag as a shield!
+One of the simplest tricks was to use your big leather mail bag as a shield.
 "Just give the dog something to put in his mouth and he's often happy," Dad would tell them.

-|Daughter and Dad having fun!|
+|Daughter and Dad having fun|

 |You have mail!|